Getting to the tunnel

 The End is Near

 We have made several trips to the bridge and through the tunnel, but the last trip was depressing.
-The first sections of wooden supports have collapsed.
+The first sections of wooden supports were pulled down by vandals.

 The needed repair is greater than that what has been done in the past, and could cost more than a half-million dollars.
 If money is not available and repairs are not made, the ends will be sealed, or the tunnel will be imploded.

-We have since learned of a group that is working to keep the bridge open, to not blow it into itself.
+We have heard of a group that is working to keep the bridge open, to not blow it into itself.
 We look forward to working with the Friends of the Fairview Bridge at Fairview, Montana.

 - What do you think should happen to the tunnel?
 Leave a comment, please.